-Christof Schleidt, project manager at Fujitsu, and Lennart Schulenburg, Managing Director of VisiConsult explain the objectives of this partnership and discuss the benefits for the customer.
+Christof Schleidt, Project Manager at Fujitsu, and Lennart Schulenburg, Managing Director of VisiConsult, explain the objectives of this partnership and discuss the benefits for the customer.

-Optimal combination of skills
+Optimum combination of skills

 Successful use cases